odak.learn.tools

 ¶

-Definition to save a torch tensor.
+Definition to save a torch tensor or dictionary.

 Parameters: